 We’re previewing the upcoming playoff series between the Colorado Avalanche and the Seattle Kraken.

 What’s on the docket today?
-Taking a look and comparing the forward groups for each team.
+Taking a look and comparing the defensive cores of the two squads.

 The expectation is that the Avalanche will get not only Josh Manson, but Cale Makar back on Tuesday night when the series starts.
 If that’s the case, it will be the first time since Nov.
 4 that all Makar, Manson, Byram, Girard, and Toews will be in the lineup at the same time.
 That’s 165 days.
 And how different does that defense look with those two in there?
 Assuming Erik plays over Jack, you have three right shots and three left shots, creating a perfect balance, something Bednar really likes.

 And that balance is important.
 Toews and Makar is an elite pairing, so you don’t mess with that if they’re healthy.
 But Byram and Girard being separated and paired with bigger, more physical defensemen really rounds out the defense.
 It also kind of frees both of them up to play a little more offensive.

 Erik over Jack is the assumption, mainly because of that right shot, but we don’t know if that will happen for sure.
 Jack Johnson has been really strong since being re-acquired from Chicago mid-season.
 He was brought in for depth, and has provided exactly what the team expected he would.
 Jack starting the playoffs as a healthy scratch would not be a surprise, since he did it last year and was brought back specifically for that purpose.
 The other option is the Avalanche rolling 11 forwards, and seven defensemen.
 I wouldn’t be the least bit surprised if they did that with a few forwards banged up.